-The number of valid residence permits of third country citizens (midyear count) has increased continuously from 280,500 in 1994 to 575,200 in 2004.
-In 2005 the number of permits to third country citizens declined to 506,200 (-70,000 or 12 percent), a result of eastern enlargement of the EU in May 2004.
-The citizens of new EU-MS have the right to reside/settle in Austria without a permit.
+The number of valid residence permits of third country citizens (mid-year count) follows a rising trend, with cyclical fluctuations and reactions to institutional changes; the numbers increased from 280,500 in 1994 to 575,200 in 2004, the year of Eastern enlargement of the EU.
+Accordingly, in 2005 the number of permits to third country citizens declined to 506,200 (-70,000 or 12 percent) as the citizens of new EU-MS have the right to reside/settle in Austria without a permit.